 Pan to the area around the eye.
 Go back to Create model and MMB-click to any connections.
 Now add a new joint out in front of the eye.

 Change back to Modify mode and rename the new joint to eye\target.
-Press p and with Child Compensate set to On, make sure that Rotate is set to 0, 0, 0.
+Press p and make sure that Rotate is set to 0, 0, 0.

 ADDING EXTRA JOINTS TO THE RIG